scality/Guidelines/TESTING.md

 They should be easy to run, using simple npm scripts, to allow for a quick local testing.
-They are launched by a vanilla Circle-CI every time you push a branch and will not require [IronMan-CI].
+They are launched by a vanilla Circle-CI every time you push a branch and will not require [CI].
 That means they are expected to be found in the `tests` directory of the related project.

 #### Unit tests